blumixid/docs/debug/index.md

 Specifically, logging to stdout and stderr can be enabled.
 For more information about how to configure the log files for applications that are deployed by using the {{site.data.keyword.Bluemix_notm}} built-in buildpacks, see the following list:

-  * For Liberty for Java™ applications, see [Liberty Profile: Logging and Trace](http://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_logging.html){: new_window}.
+  * For Liberty for Java applications, see [Liberty Profile: Logging and Trace](http://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_logging.html){: new_window}.
   * For Node.js applications, see [How to log in node.js](http://docs.nodejitsu.com/articles/intermediate/how-to-log){: new_window}.
   * For PHP applications, see [error_log](http://php.net/manual/en/function.error-log.php){: new_window}.
   * For Python applications, see [Logging HOWTO](https://docs.python.org/2/howto/logging.html){: new_window}.